Gabriola Island, BC · A Community Effort

 My sign - still standing.
 April 8, 2026.

-One neighbour complained — we spoke, everything got smoothed over.
+One neighbour complained.
+We spoke, everything got smoothed over.
 The conversation ended amicably.
 The sign stayed up.

-Someone tried to steal it the other night — ripped it.
+Someone tried to steal it the other night, ripped it.
 I replaced it with the new sign.
 It's still standing.

 I was walking my dog Zoe near Whalebone Drive when a simple thought hit me: why doesn't every neighbour have one of these?
 I started asking people I passed on the walk.
 The response was encouraging.
 That morning became this campaign.